speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

-- Bugs/Unsorted
-    - Use FontAwesome icons in the project manager
-    - Loading screen
 - SimpleQuest/RPGKit specific
     - scrolling on equip item list is broken again >:[
-        - change Sprite direction accessors to have degree and radian variants, reading/writing a single internal format and converting as necessary
+    - Add scripted movement for entities in Scenes
+        - Make guard monsters walk up to you when alerted
     - write the rest of the damn story
     - flesh out all monsters, fights
     - add game start and game win scenes
     - add a real lose screen
     - ? add a way to get the outcome of a battle so that code may respond to it differently -- victory vs. flee vs. defeat
     - ? allow to lose a battle without a game over
     - ? add bouncies, slashies to combat
-        - Menus need some polish
-            - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
-            - Need to provide a better way for menus to return a value to a previous menu -- promises?
+    - ? hide debug map better
+- Bugs/Unsorted
+    - Loading screen
     - userconfig.json in userdatadir
         - In-game input config
         - Defaults in project config.json
-- RPGKit
-    - Zones (large polygons that can be checked, but don't necessarily fire an event when crossing the threshold) ???
 - Exporting
     - Make glob.js easier to recreate
     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - **=== RELEASE 0.1 - SIMPLEQUEST, RPGKIT, BASIC FUNCTIONALITY ===**
 - Bugs/Unsorted
+    - Use FontAwesome icons in the project manager
+    - change Sprite direction accessors to have degree and radian variants, reading/writing a single internal format and converting as necessary
     - Need to figure out hierarchical/multilayer sprites
         - Give Sprite a Container, put itself in the container and add THAT to the layer's container, then all children sprites can go in there afterward
         - Do I need/want a true hierarchy, or just layers?